Local Whittle estimation with (quasi-)analytic wavelets: Conclusion

 \section{Conclusion}

-This work was motivated by a neuroscience application, namely the inference of fractal connectivity from fMRI recordings.
-We studied the local Whittle estimators for multivariate time series presenting long-memory.
-Our modelling allows a complex covariance structure with phase components which can be interpreted as shifts in the coupling between time series.
-We introduced quasi-analytic wavelet filters to handle the possible non-stationarity of the real data application.
+This work was motivated by an application in neuroscience, namely the inference of fractal connectivity from fMRI recordings.
+We have studied the local Whittle estimators for multivariate time series presenting long-memory.
+Our modeling allows for a complex covariance structure with phase components that can be interpreted as shifts in the coupling between time series.
+We have introduced quasi-analytic wavelet filters to handle the possible non-stationarity in the real data application.
 The resulting procedures offer a consistent estimation of the main parameters of the model.
-Indeed, we established that so called \emph{Common-Factor wavelets} are an efficient tool for recovering the long-memory structure as well as the covariance structure, including magnitude and phase.
-A simulation study on linear processes and on multivariate Brownian motions illustrate the good performance of the proposed procedure.
+Indeed, we have established that so called \emph{Common-Factor wavelets} are an efficient tool for recovering the long-memory structure as well as the covariance structure, including magnitude and phase.
+A simulation study on linear processes and on multivariate Brownian motions illustrates the good performance of the proposed procedure.
 The real data application highlights the ability of the procedure to distinguish dead rats from live rats.
-We also show the differences between three anesthetics and the fact that one of them slows down more intensively the brain activity.
+We also show the differences between three anesthetics and the fact that one of them slows down brain activity more intensively.